Dylan Levitt

-Dylan James Christopher Levitt (born 17 November 2000) is a Welsh professional footballer who plays as a midfielder for club Hibernian and the Wales national team.
+Dylan James Christopher Levitt (born 17 November 2000) is a Welsh professional footballer who plays as a midfielder for club Motherwell and the Wales national team.

 Levitt is a graduate of the Manchester United youth system.
 He made his senior debut in a UEFA Europa League match in November 2019, which was his only first-team appearance for Manchester United.
 He spent time on loan at Charlton Athletic, Croatian club Istra 1961 and Scottish club Dundee United.
 He left Manchester United in July 2022 and joined Dundee United on a permanent deal.
 Levitt moved to Hibernian a year later.

 Levitt represented Wales at several youth levels, before making his senior international debut in a UEFA Nations League game against Finland in September 2020.
 He was selected for the Wales squads that played in UEFA Euro 2020 and the 2022 FIFA World Cup.

 Club career

 Manchester United

+Levitt with Manchester United U18 in 2017.

 Levitt joined the Manchester United youth system at the age of eight and signed his first professional contract with the club in April 2018.
 In November 2019, he signed a new contract with the club until June 2022.
 He made his senior debut with United in a UEFA Europa League match against Astana on 28 November 2019.

 On 8 September 2020, Levitt was sent on a season-long loan to Charlton Athletic.
 On 8 January 2021, it was reported that Levitt's loan at Charlton Athletic had been cut short after he made only five first-team appearances at the League One club.

 On 15 February 2021, Levitt joined Prva HNL side Istra 1961 on loan for the remainder of the 2020–21 season.
 On 14 April, he was unexpectedly given a chance by coach Danijel Jumić in the Croatian Cup semi-final against Rijeka, being named in the starting lineup.
 He played until 64th minute when he was replaced by Dino Halilović, as Istra managed to pull off an upset 3–2 win and qualify for the final.